 But when the set time had fully come, God sent his Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship.
 Galatians 4:4-5

 Do you know the Jesus of Christmas?
-If you have questions about Jesus and what He has done for you, please talk to good Christian people that you know or contact me and I will help you find the answers you are looking for.
+If you have questions about Jesus and what He has done for you, please talk to good Christian people that you know or contact me.
+Then I will help you find the answers you are looking for.

 Jesus is here for you and wants to meet with you and connect with you and help you every minute of your life.
-He came to earth for you and is waiting for you to reach out to Him.
-Do it today!
+Did you know that He came to earth for you and is waiting for you to reach out to Him?
+So do it today!
 You’ll never regret it!

 Here is a free printable of all these verses!
-Use and enjoy them!
+Then use and enjoy them!
 New way of looking at the Christmas story